Structured English Immersion

-In the 2009 U.S. Supreme Court decision, Horne v.
+In a 2009 U.S. Supreme Court decision, Horne v.
 Flores, the majority opinion stated, "Research on ELL instruction indicates there is documented, academic support for the view that SEI is significantly more effective than [transitional] bilingual education.
 Findings of the Arizona State Department of Education in 2004 strongly support this conclusion."
 The chairman of the Center for Equal Opportunity, Linda Chavez, praised the Supreme Court ruling, noting "the failure of bilingual education in performing the number-one job of our public schools, which is to teach children English so they can succeed in 21st century America."
 SEI is mandatory in California, Arizona and Massachusetts where voter initiatives opted to restrict the use of bilingual education in preference for SEI.

-SEI Framework
+SEI framework

 Only Arizona mandates that its public schools implement SEI models as follows: